NEOSTEALER/roblox-cookie-logger/readme.md

 ps: changing the webhook pfp and name doesnt make you a programmer dumbass

-SETUP FOR SKIDS ASF: change the webhooks and run the file through py, Run pip install -r requirements.txt in cmd
+SETUP FOR SKIDS ASF: change the webhooks and run the file through py, Run install.bat for any missing files.

-discord if you need help: 1☆jay..#2723
+discord if you need help: NEØ#0001

 some code forked off of mani